1946–47 Fort Wayne Zollner Pistons season: World Professional Basketball Tournament

 In the semifinal round, the Zollner Pistons saw themselves entering an opening round playoff rematch against the Toledo Jeeps, with whom Fort Wayne had beaten 3–2 in a best-of-five-game series in the NBL Playoffs.
 However, in the winner-takes-all match that saw the winner entering the championship match of tournament, Toledo saw themselves get their revenge for losing to Fort Wayne in the quarterfinal round of NBL Playoffs and get the 61–56 upset victory in the Jeeps' favor, which not only saw Toledo get into the championship round, but also saw the Zollner Pistons end their run for a fourth straight WPBT championship and instead be forced to settle for a potential third-place finish against the losing team between the Indianapolis Kautskys and Oshkosh All-Stars, meaning this year's WPBT path would have them facing off against NBL teams only for a change of pace.

-For the third place consolation match, Fort Wayne went up against the Oshkosh All-Stars, who were the best team of the NBL's Western Division this season, with three more wins than the Zollner Pistons had that year.
+For the third place consolation prize match, Fort Wayne went up against the Oshkosh All-Stars, who were the best team of the NBL's Western Division this season, with three more wins than the Zollner Pistons themselves had that year.
 For the third place match, Fort Wayne ended up routing the All-Stars for the entire match, with Oshkosh only tying up the Zollner Pistons' play for the fourth quarter, which by that point saw Fort Wayne blowing out the All-Stars with a 86–67 victory to settle for third place, with Ralph Hamilton being named a member of the All-Tournament First Team and Jake Pelkington being a member of the All-Tournament Second Team.
-As for the final, championship match-up between two teams that had ended up exceeding expectations this year, it would be the Kautskys that would upset the Jeeps for the championship with a 62–47 finale, though it was Toledo's Julie Rivlin that was named the WPBT's MVP over anyone from Indianapolis' team.
+As for the final, championship match-up between two NBL teams that had ended up exceeding expectations this year for this tournament, it would be the Kautskys that would upset the Jeeps for the championship with a 62–47 finale, though it was Toledo's Jule Rivlin that was named the WPBT's MVP over anyone from Indianapolis' team.